- Ethical, Legal and Social Aspects of Healthcare Robotics at the European Robotics Forum 2017, Edinburgh, Scotland, UK, 22-24 March 2017.

 - Provide a comprehensive roadmap for solving these issues

-This twinned workshop brings together researchers from different disciplines, backgrounds and cultures to provide interdisciplinary insights into the current legal and ethical discussions about the impact of robots on society.
+These workshop series bring together researchers from different disciplines, backgrounds and cultures to provide interdisciplinary insights into the current legal and ethical discussions about the impact of robots on society.
 This will serve to gather different scenarios on the topic.
 It will deepen our understanding of the real concerns and problems that researchers, teachers, therapists, and legal scholars are currently facing.
 It will also ensure an appropriate balance between innovation and user rights.

-This twinned workshop aims at addressing such concerns in a constructive and proactive manner.
-It takes up important ELS challenges that come with the introduction of robots in therapy and education.
+We aim at addressing such concerns in a constructive and proactive manner including use cases and round tables.
+The workshops take up important ELS challenges that come with the introduction of robots in therapy and education.
 Firstly, it deals with aspects of human dignity and the questions of whether and how social robots endanger individuals’ dignities for example by implying an overly simplistic model of human agency or by discriminating against certain population groups.
-Secondly, the workshop revolves around the topic of privacy.
+Secondly, the workshops revolve around the topic of privacy.
 In this context, social robots, especially those in therapy and education where vulnerable population groups are involved, come with various privacy challenges: surveillance, access to private rooms, excessive data collection, and complex design architectures which conceal robots’ privacy-infringing behavior (black-boxing).
 Thirdly, social robots create tensions in society and in legal systems because questions such as who or what should be liable for their autonomous acts remain unanswered.
 In seeking solutions to the problems encountered, we will consider how to allocate liability to different entities such as manufacturers, users, and robots themselves.

 (*) The Robot in the website is Hookie, the CEEO – Tufts University low-cost social robot prototype for autistic children.
 Hookie was developed under this project.